CDCgov/WDPB_CDS_PHL_Tools/Crypto_DeconDB_Tool/README.md

 ## Tool Functionality

-This container has a Kraken2 custom database to identify sequences that belong to *Cryptosporidium* spps.
+This tool's intended purpose is to assist with the identification of high quality Cryptosporidium next generation sequencing reads from an Illumina paired end data set for whole genome isolate sequencing.
+This tool has been converted into a Docker container.
+The container has a Kraken2 custom database to identify sequences that belong to *Cryptosporidium* spps.
 Additionally, there is a script (`extract_kraken_reads.py`) included in the container to extract out the sequences that belong to *Cryptosporidium*.
+Also, The `inspect.txt` file has the full list of *Cryptosporidium* spps that are contained the container.

-The `inspect.txt` file has the full list of *Cryptosporidium* spps that are contained the container.
+Based on our internal assessment a minimum threshold of XX% percentage should be classified based on the custom *Cryptosporidium* kraken database to determine if a NGS sequencing read set is acceptable for other WDPB CDS PHL developed tools.

 ### Disclaimer